MDAnalysis/membrane-curvature/docs/api.rst

 In both cases, the derivatives are then used to calculate mean and Gaussian curvature using the Monge-gauge formulas.

+:class:`~membrane_curvature.base.MembraneCurvature` supports two different approaches to obtain average curvature maps: as the time average of per-frame curvatures, or by calculating curvature directly on the time-averaged surface.

 .. toctree::
    :maxdepth: 1
    :hidden: